AlexanderMaxRanabel/y/README.md

 [![Twitter][ModulesBadge]][ModulesUrl]
 </div>

-## Key Features of V
+## Key Features of Y
 - Simplicity: the language can be learned in a weekend
 - Fast compilation: ≈110k loc/s with a Clang backend,
     ≈500k loc/s with native and tcc backends *(Intel i5-7500, SSD, no optimization)* ([demo video](https://www.youtube.com/watch?v=pvP6wmcl_Sc))
 - Easy to develop: V compiles itself in less than a second
-- Performance: as fast as C (V's main backend compiles to human-readable C)
+- Performance: as fast as C (Y's main backend compiles to human-readable C)
 - Safety: no null, no globals, no undefined behavior, immutability by default
 - C to V translation ([Translating DOOM demo video](https://www.youtube.com/watch?v=6oXrz3oRoEg))
 - Hot code reloading